kryptoken101/QCW3b/README.md

 ### Demo Account

-To test out the demo, you may login to the http://qcw3b.kryptoken.site/demo  with the following:
+To test out the demo, you may login to the http://qcw3b.kryptoken.site/demo  with the following credentials:

 - **Username:** admin
 - **Password:** demo